kubeshop/testkube/docs/scripts-running.md

-# Running Kubtest test scripts
+# Running TestKube test scripts

 Test scripts are stored in Kubernetes cluster a Custom resources.
-We can run them as manu times as we want and get results with use of kubectl kubtest plugin or with API.
+We can run them as manu times as we want and get results with use of kubectl testkube plugin or with API.

 ## Running